Can You Get SSDI for Multiple Chemical Sensitivity?

 Can You Get SSDI for Multiple Chemical Sensitivity??

-TL;DR: It is very challenging.
 Multiple chemical sensitivity (MCS), also called environmental illness or idiopathic environmental intolerance, is not universally recognized as a medical diagnosis, which is the biggest barrier to SSDI approval.
 The SSA does not have a specific listing for MCS.
+However, if your reactions to chemicals cause documented symptoms that meet other listings (respiratory, neurological, etc.), you may be able to qualify for SSDI benefits.

 MCS claims require creative documentation strategy.
 ClaimPath generates SSA-compliant disability documents for $79, saving the 25% attorney contingency.